drexlerd/Loki/README.md

 ## Integration Instructions

 We provide a CMake Superbuild project [here](https://github.com/drexlerd/Loki/tree/main/tests/integration/dependencies) that takes care of downloading, building, and installing Loki together and its dependencies.
 You can simply copy it to your project or integrate it in your own Superbuild and run it similarly to the Superbuild project from above.

-TODO
+An example planning library based on Loki is available [here](https://github.com/simon-stahlberg/mimir).

 ## Running the Examples